smartcat-labs/cassandra-diagnostics/DEPLOY.md

 ## Versioning

 We are versioning Cassandra Diagnostics with major.minor.patch versions.
 If changes included in new release are minor fixes and improvements we increase patch version.
-If subject of new release is new feature we increase minor version.
-If we changed extensively (adding new module, change in project structure) we increase major version and do release.
+If subject of new release is new feature or new module we increase minor version.
+If we changed extensively (change in project structure, breakdown in backward compatibility) we increase major version and do release.

 ## Releasing